 11. Tricolored Blackbird

-It’s an incredibly social and gregarious bird that loves forming huge colonies- bigger than any other North American landbird.
+It’s an incredibly social and gregarious bird that loves forming huge colonies- bigger than any North American landbird.

-Unfortunately they have been steadily declining due to habitat destruction, although conservation efforts have helped stabilize their population in recent years.
+Unfortunately, they have been steadily declining due to habitat destruction, although conservation efforts have helped stabilize their population in recent years.

 Kingdom | Animalia |